Compute

 String

 Domain name for accessing the Service.
 By default, this parameter is left blank, and the domain name needs to be fully matched.
-Ensure that the domain name has been registered and archived.
-Once a domain name rule is configured, you must use the domain name for access.
+Ensure that the domain name has been registered and licensed.
+Once a forwarding policy is configured with a domain name specified, you must use the domain name for access.

 path